-A hardcopy personnel file, including hire letters, pre-employment background checks, copies of midyear and final evaluations, and any disciplinary action is kept in a locked file cabinet in the office of the CFO.
+A personnel file, including hire letters, pre-employment background checks, copies of midyear and final evaluations, and any formal disciplinary action is kept as part of the records within the Human Resources Department of CHC.

 Additionally, an electronic file is maintained in a secure digital location for each intern at CGC.
 Documents including the intern's application, match letter, evaluations, grievances, disciplinary action, and any formal correspondence with the intern's graduate program are included.
 Other correspondence, such as letters of recommendation and internship offer letters also may be stored in this file.
 Upon completion of the internship, a copy of each intern's certificate of completion is kept in their respective file.
 Records are maintained on a secure server utilized by CGC.
 Records are kept indefinitely.
-The secure digital file can be accessed only by the CGC Director of Training and the Clinical Director.
+The secure digital file can be accessed only by the leadership team, a group comprised of the Director of Training and two full-time direct supervisors.

-Documentation of supervision, case consultation, and any other client-specific activity is entered directly into a patient's electronic medical record.
+Documentation of supervision, case consultation, and any other client-specific activity is maintained in a separate folder, managed by the Training Program Specialist at CHC.